helx-20/complexity/README.md

 cd drl_InvertedPendulum
 python main.py --model_name LIF
 ````
 For the InvertedDoublePendulum environment, you can run the following code.
 The model name can chosen in "LIF", "HH", "LIF_HH", "4LIF" and "ANN".
 The results are recorded in the "record/model_name" folder.
+You can add state or reward noise and change the amplitude of noise in the main.py.
 ````
 cd drl_InvertedDoublePendulum
 python main.py --model_name LIF